-Biden needed to do more than simply invoke this word.
-He needed to use this opportunity as a teaching moment, one that informs the world about who did what to whom.
-That would have meant mentioning those who committed this genocide, namely Muslims, and their victims, namely Christians.
+Biden needs to do more than simply invoke this word.
+He needs to use this opportunity as a teaching moment, one that informs the world about who did what to whom.
+That means mentioning those who committed this genocide, namely Muslims, and their victims, namely Christians.